BrunoDesenv/AspNetCore_Cache/README.md

 Project using Asp.net Core as interface, running on top of docker.
-The same uses cache to show the date, using the following frameworks:
+The same uses cache to show the data, using the following frameworks:

 Microsoft.Extensions.Caching.Abstractions